A site coordinator and facilitator are volunteer roles that support an online course with others in a local group.

 By offering a site model for most of our courses, we do so with the following expectations:

-Student Support: a site can enhance a participant’s individual learning with peer-to-peer engagement and networking.
+A site can enhance a participant’s individual learning with peer-to-peer engagement and networking.
 Sites should offer an environment for participants to synthesize the information they learn within a cultural context.

 - Peer learning